Jara (beehive)

 A jara is a traditional beehive made from a hollowed log cut in two that has been used since ancient times for domesticating bees in Georgia.
-Bees build honeycomb in a Jara beehive completely by itself.
+Bees build honeycomb in a Jara beehive completely by themselves.
 Nowadays, Jara beehives are mainly found in Adjara region of western Georgia.

 History and origin of Jara beehive

 There is no evidence for when exactly Jara appeared in Georgia.
 However, several local folk tales note that ancient inhabitants found the bees in a tree hollow, and they called this place in the forest ‘the bee tree’.
 Later, locals realized that the ‘bee trees’ could be replicated.
 They collected swarms of wild bees and settled them into hollowed wooden logs and then placed them high up in trees to protect them from bears.
 Such wooden logs were called Jara.

 Jara beehive sites

 In old times, when daily life of local population was closely tied to the forest, Jara beehives were placed in the middle of the forest high up in a Linden tree to protect the beehives from bears and other wild animals.
 Jara beehives were also placed on the rocks, on around 1200 meters above sea level since the rocks were the safest place for Jara but the most difficult for harvesting; With the development of agriculture and weakening links with the forest, the locals began placing the Jara beehives in the gardens near their homes.
 This has enabled them to collect swarms in an easier manner and increase the apiary and its productivity.
 It is where Jara beehives can be mostly found these days.
 Beekeepers, living in high Adjarian mountains, protect the Jara beehives from severe winter conditions through placing them in specially built wooden shelters.